YtTanel/Change-Oracle-VirtualBox-VM-Icon/README.md

 # Setup
-Download script to get started.
+Download the script to get started.

 ### Ways to run it
 1. Right click on the file and click *Run with PowerShell*